 - Free of harmful substances

 The FDA is also responsible for reviewing and approving food additives before they can be marketed, regardless of whether they’ll be used in human or pet foods.
 A food additive is any substance that directly or indirectly becomes part of a food or that affects a food’s characteristics, such as dyes and carrageenan.

 More recently, the Food Safety Modernization Act (FSMA) mandated comprehensive changes to U.S. food safety regulations.
-This law created new requirements and mandatory product safety standards for almost all human and pet food makers, and focuses on preventing food-related illness rather than reacting and correcting issues.
-Some of the law’s requirements have already been put into place; others must be in place by fall 2017 (if they aren’t already).
+This law created new requirements and mandatory product safety standards for almost all human and pet food makers, and focuses on preventing food-related illness rather than reacting to and correcting issues.

 - The U.S. Department of Agriculture (USDA), whose inspectors determine which food animals can be used in both human and pet food

 - The Federal Trade Commission (FTC), which regulates pet food labeling and advertising claims

 At the state level, dog and cat foods may be even more tightly regulated, depending on the state and its feed control laws, food and drug acts, and weights and measures acts.
 Most states require pet food makers to register each product before it can be sold within that state.
 The registration process often involves state-level evaluations of products and labels to ensure compliance with state requirements.